qualityshepherd/brine/assets/posts/southern_coast.md

 - **Brother Ash** `Monk, Burnt, Faithful` - fire cleanses sin
 - **The Twins** `Connected, Amplifying, Dangerous` - are kept in separate wings

+**0306 Resin Grove** Trees bleed a luminescent amber resin into carefully placed glass catches—bathing the grove with soft amber light.
+The resin is of great value to alchemists and night travelers.

 **0307 Border Lands** Sand and forest mingle uneasily.
-Fae and Dustfolk—both touched by mysticism—share little else but bitter silence.
-Two massive stone markers rise at the border: a spiral-etched fae monolith and a towering nomad obelisk, facing each other like ancient sentinels.
-Between them, carefully placed gifts speak of old truces: a silver thread from the fae, a polished stone from the nomads—surrounded by years of broken tokens, faded charms, and other weathered offerings.
+Fae and Dustfolk are both touched by mysticism but share little else.
+A massive tree straddles the border, its branches heavy with trinkets from both peoples—silver threads, carved stones, glowing talismans.
+A single fae and a single nomad stand watch, motionless.
+Each tracking the other's breath, neither blinking.
+Replacements come at precise intervals; to falter means surrender.

 **0308 Hidden Cove** Smooth stones line a sheltered inlet, arranged too precisely to be natural.
 Grass-covered foothills hide the beach from casual view.
 A massive rib bone from an ancient kraken rises from the sand, bleached white and larger than a ship's mast.